Freedom of religion in Asia by country: Restrictions on minority religions

 The law prohibits churches from erecting bell towers or displaying crosses or other religious symbols on the outside of their premises, although they may place signs on their properties indicating they are churches.
 The law also restricts land ownership to citizens, or companies majority-owned by citizens.
 This effectively prevents most minority religious communities (which consist of noncitizens) from purchasing property to build houses of worship.
 Under the law, Muslim men may marry non-Muslim women who are “people of the book” (Christian or Jewish).
-Muslim women may not marry non-Muslim men.
-Non-Muslim men and Muslim women who marry are subject to arrest, trial, and imprisonment on grounds of engaging in extramarital sex, which carries a minimum sentence of one year in jail, as the marriage is considered invalid.
-In the event of a divorce between a Muslim father and non-Muslim mother, the law grants child custody to the Muslim father.
-Non-Muslim wives of citizens are also ineligible for naturalization.
+Muslim women may not marry non-Muslim men, and such marriages are not recognized.
+The government has generally decriminalized consensual extramarital sex, but in some circumstances it may be punishable by six months in prison.
+Non-Muslim wives of citizens are eligible for naturalization in some circumstances.

 Education

 Islamic studies are mandatory for all students in public schools and for Muslim students in private schools.
 The government does not provide instruction in any religion other than Islam in public schools.
 In private schools, non-Muslim students are not required to attend Islamic study classes.
-All students, however, are required to take national social studies classes, which include some teaching on Islam.
+All students must take national social studies classes, which include some teaching on Islam.
 A small number of Christian-affiliated schools are authorized to provide instruction tailored to the religious background of the student.

 Societal attitudes

 According to non-Muslim religious groups, there was a high degree of tolerance within society for minority religious beliefs and traditions, although societal attitudes and behavior discouraged conversion from Islam.
 Conversion to Islam was encouraged, however.

-Anti-Semitic materials are frequently available for purchase at book fairs.
+In the past, anti-Semitic materials have been frequently available for purchase at book fairs.
 There were continued instances of anti-Semitic remarks on social media sites.

 Uzbekistan

 The Constitution of Uzbekistan provides for freedom of religion and for the principle of separation of church and state.
 However, the government restricts these rights in practice.
 The government permits the operation of what it considers mainstream religious groups, including approved Muslim groups, Jewish groups, the Russian Orthodox Church, and various other Christian denominations, such as Roman Catholics, Lutherans, and Baptists.
 Uzbek society generally tolerates Christian churches as long as they do not attempt to win converts among ethnic Uzbeks.
 The law prohibits or severely restricts activities such as proselytizing, importing and disseminating religious literature, and offering private religious instruction.

+Religious law was revised in 2021 and the registration process has been streamlined, but is still seen as inadequate, with many delays and denials.

 A number of minority religious groups, including congregations of some Christian denominations, operate without registration because they have not satisfied the strict requirements set by the law.
 As in previous periods, Protestant groups with ethnic Uzbek members reported operating in a climate of harassment and fear.
 The government has been known to arrest and sentence Protestant pastors, and to otherwise raid and harass some unregistered groups, detaining and fining their leaders and members.